junksamiad/template-sender-engine/lld/processing-engines/whatsapp/09-monitoring-observability.md

 The `IssueType` dimension can have the following values:
 - `InvalidJSONResponse`: The assistant did not return valid JSON.
-- `MissingVariables`: The assistant returned JSON without the required variables.
+- `MissingContentVariables`: The assistant returned JSON without the required content_variables field.
+- `EmptyContentVariables`: The assistant returned an empty content_variables object.

 These metrics allow operational teams to quickly identify if there are issues with the AI assistant configuration that need to be addressed.